 SPAN 121.
 Spanish for Professionals.
 Designed to teach present and future public servants the necessary vocabulary and structures for effective communication in interviews, visits, etc. Some attention to local dialect differences.
-Prerequisite: SPAN 002A or equivalent.
-3 units.
+Prerequisite: SPAN 2A or equivalent.
+Units: 3.0.

 SPAN 123.
 Spanish Peninsular Literature.
 Topics in literature from Spain offered as needed.
 Typical topics are: Spanish novel through the Golden Age; 19th and 20th century Spanish novel; Spanish drama from the Middle Ages to the Golden Age; Spanish Contemporary drama.
 Note: May be repeated for credit provided topic is not repeated.
 Prerequisite: SPAN 100.
-3 units.
+Units: 3.0.

 SPAN 130.
 Contemporary Mexican Literature.
 Inquiry into the significance of the individual in contemporary Mexican culture and his greater relationship to the cosmos as seen through his literature.
 May be of particular interest to the Mexican American.
 Prerequisite: SPAN 100.
-3 units.
+Units: 3.0.

 SPAN 134.
 The Short Story in Latin America.
 Development of the short story in Latin America with some introductory study of the North American short story by way of comparison.
 Selected readings from different countries where the short story has had an important development.
 Emphasis on the contemporary short story.
 Prerequisite: SPAN 100.
-3 units.
+Units: 3.0.

 SPAN 142.
 Advanced Spanish Conversation.
 Increases language fluency and acquisition of new vocabulary through intensive conversational practice, based on topics of contemporary interest.
-Prerequisite: SPAN 002B or equivalent.
-3 units.
+Prerequisite: SPAN 2B or equivalent.
+Units: 3.0.

 SPAN 152.
 Civilization and Culture of Spain.
 Reading and discussion of the history, geography, anthropology, sociology, political science, economics, folklore, music, art, and the dance as these areas relate to Modern Spain.
-Prerequisite: SPAN 002B or equivalent.
-3 units.
+Prerequisite: SPAN 2B or equivalent.
+Units: 3.0.

 SPAN 153.
 Civilization and Culture of Mexico.
 Reading and discussion of the history, geography, anthropology, sociology, political science, economics, folklore, music, art, and the dance of Mexico.
-Prerequisite: SPAN 002B or equivalent.
-3 units.
+Prerequisite: SPAN 2B or equivalent.
+Units: 3.0.

 SPAN 156.
 Hispanic Folklore.
 Survey of Hispanic Folklore's diverse means of expression with emphasis on literary readings concerned with legends, superstitions, and old folk tales.
-Covers the three Spanish-speaking areas (Spain, Latin America, and the southwestern U.S.A.).
-Prerequisite: SPAN 002B or equivalent.
-3 units.
+Covers the three Spanish-speaking areas (Spain, Latin America, and the southwestern USA).
+Prerequisite: SPAN 2B or equivalent.
+Units: 3.0.

 SPAN 194.
 Field Experience/Internship.
 Directed fieldwork in a project which uses the language skills developed through previous study of Spanish.
 The projects may include interpreting and translating for public and/or private agencies in Sacramento, teaching or tutoring in the community, or other projects approved by the faculty supervisor.
 All work will be monitored by Sacramento State faculty.
 The student must submit written reports to his/her supervisor.
 Can be taken more than once for credit.
 Prerequisite: Intermediate competency in Spanish and instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 SPAN 195.
 Fieldwork - Tutoring.
 Tutoring of lower division Spanish students, under the supervision of an instructor.
 Prerequisite: Advanced students with native or near-native fluency, upper division status ("U" exam), or instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 SPAN 196.
 Experimental Offerings in Spanish.
 Upper division course in Spanish will be offered as needed.
-Prerequisite: Successful completion of some basic upper division courses and instructor permission.
-3 units.
+Prerequisite: Permission of instructor supervising work, the advisor, and the Department Chair.
+Units: 1.0-3.0.

 SPAN 199.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who appear competent to carry on individual work, and enrollment will be limited to hardship cases.
 Prerequisite: Permission of instructor supervising work, the advisor, and the Department Chair.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.